 - 3 1/2 tablespoon(50 g) of fresh ginger

-Scrub the oranges under water if they are treated.
+1. Scrub the oranges under water if they are treated.
 Cut the ends of 1 cm thick.
-Cut the oranges into quarters and then 4 fans.
+Cut the oranges into quarters and then into 4 fans.

-In a heavy saucepan, pour the orange juice, sugar and ginger (peeled and grated).
-Stir, bring to a boil and cook for 10 minutes.
+2. In a heavy saucepan, combine the orange juice, sugar, and grated ginger (peeled).
+Stir, bring to a boil, and cook for 10 minutes.

-This technique allows to seal the jars.
-They will keep closed in the dark for 1 year.
-After opening, keep refrigerated and consume quickly.
+6. This technique allows the jars to be sealed.
+They will stay closed in the dark for 1 year.
+After opening, refrigerate and consume promptly.

 My advice: